A new way to manage migraines

 What are migraines?

 Migraines are more than just a bad headache.
-While migraines can be different for each person who experiences them, they typically involve:
+While they can be different for each person who experiences them, they typically involve:

 What causes migraines?

-Researchers still aren’t sure what causes migraines, but environmental triggers and genetics may play a role.
-Brain chemicals, like serotonin, may impact the pain pathways in the brain.
-Brain and nerve anatomy, including how the brainstem interacts with nerves in the head, could also contribute to migraines.
+Researchers aren’t sure.
+But research suggests that environmental triggers and family history (genetics) may play a role.
+Another theory implies that brain chemicals like serotonin may impact the brain's pain pathways.
+Brain and nerve anatomy—including how the brainstem interacts with nerves in the head—could also contribute.

 What can trigger a migraine?

-Migraine triggers vary.
-Keeping a headache journal can help you identify what triggers to avoid in the future.
+Triggers vary—and keeping a headache journal can help you identify what triggers to avoid.
+But some common environmental factors include:

 What are the prescription treatments available for migraines?